Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Cosmic Web Statistics At High Redshift

 The cFDM models show significantly narrower distributions around the median values than in CDM, except for node environment PDFs which are fairly insensitive to a primordial power spectrum cutoff.
 Filament environment PDFs, for instance, have their full width at half maximum (FWHM) decrease from $0.94$ dex for CDM to $0.50$ dex for $m=10^{-22}$ eV cFDM.
 For the overall PDFs (last row in Fig. \ref{f_dens_pdfs}), the corresponding numbers read $0.84$ dex vs $0.55$ dex.
-Intuitively, this can be explained as follows: In the case of filaments, small-scale structure is typically associated with tenuous tendril-like features or substructure at the periphery of more major filaments, which get suppressed as the axion mass $m$ gets reduced gradually.
-The small overdensity tail is thus chipped off, moving the peak of the distribution to larger overdensities and rendering it more narrow.
-In the case of walls, we additionally see a suppression of the high overdensity tail, which at first approximation is a result of the higher share of mass in walls (see Fig. \ref{f_vol_mass_fracs}) with intermediate overdensity ones dominating the population.
+Intuitively, this can be explained as follows: In the case of filaments, small-scale structure is typically associated with tenuous tendril-like features or substructure at the periphery of more major filaments, which get washed out as the axion mass $m$ gets reduced.
+The suppression of the high-overdensity tail results from the delayed formation of large-scale structure and high-mass halos in particular compared to CDM \citep[see e.g.][]{Safarzadeh_2018}.
+This effect is most striking for walls which in cFDM have a higher share of mass, see Fig. \ref{f_vol_mass_fracs}.
+With suppression at both ends, the PDF is more narrow.
+For all environments except nodes, the narrower distribution with a strong mid-range peak illustrates that density minima are more shallow.
+In the case of voids, this is a well-known result \citep{Yang_2015} that is independent of the adopted cosmic web dissection algorithm.